master14270/campus-map-mover/README.md

 # Can I customize this?
 Yes you can!
 The 'config.ini' file allows you to change some of the constants.
-If you would like to use a different map, all you have to do is make sure you store the map in a .csv file, where each cell is a 'tile' on your map.
+If you would like to use a different map, all you have to do is make sure you store the map in a .csv file, where each cell is a pixel on your map.
 Each cell should contain a tuple, corresponding to the rgb values of the pixel from the map.
 Then you will have to input the file name into the config file.
+Then you are all set!